 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS sends to the current/new, block holder service provider SOA, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange with the subscriptionVersionStatus being set to failed and the subscriptionFailed-SP-List for SV2.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Port-to-Original Activation Partial Failure Broadcast of a Pooled TN (previously NNP flow 3.3.1)